fosscell/gitworkshop/README.md

 Git workshop - Software Freedom Day'13

-This repo contains all the keynotes used in the Git workshop
+This repo contains all the keynotes used in the Git workshop.
+To install Git do:

+    On a fedora machine
+      su --command='yum install git'
+    On an Ubuntu machine
+      sudo apt-get install git

+Resources:

 [Git Man Page](gitman.md)